RabiiAlaouiLamharzi/ProjectHachathon/README.md

-# ProjectHachathon(HTML/CSS, Bootstrap, JavaScript, MongoDB/Express)
+# ProjectHachathon(HTML/CSS, Bootstrap, JavaScript, MongoDB, Express.js, REST)

 This project was completed within a 24-hour window during the Hackathon Hack2Impact, which was sponsored by Huawei.